bugzmanov/cleancode-critique/src/chapter_3.md

 }
 ```

-Is it more noisy than Martin's version?
-Sure.
+Is it noisier than Martin's version?
+Yes.
 But most people would answer "YES" to the posed question "Do you understand the function after three minutes of study?"
 And it's a small change to the original mess.

 <div style="text-align:center"><img src="./images/code_compression.png" width="70%"/></div>